inyalala/inyalala.github.io/README.md

 ## 🎯 Professional Profile

-**Dr. Innocent Nyalala** is an Assistant Professor at **IIT Madras Zanzibar** and the Founding Principal Investigator of the **SAAIL Lab (Sustainable AI for Agriculture & Intelligent Livelihoods)**.
+**Innocent Nyalala** is an Assistant Professor at **IIT Madras Zanzibar** and the Founding Principal Investigator of the **SAAIL Lab (Sustainable AI for Agriculture & Intelligent Livelihoods)**.
 With expertise spanning artificial intelligence, agricultural technology, and medical imaging, Dr. Nyalala leads cutting-edge research that bridges advanced technology with real-world impact in East Africa.

 ### 🏛️ Current Position
 - **Assistant Professor** - IIT Madras Zanzibar, Tanzania